Skip to content

 • Custom GPT

-Winston AI also integrates with Blackboard, and Google Classroom, and businesses can also access the tool via an API to integrate with their systems.
+Winston AI also integrates with Google Classroom and WordPress, and businesses can also access the tool via an API to link it with their systems.
 Or, you can just integrate Winston AI with Zapier to connect it to all the other apps you use, so you can automate your AI content detection workflows.
 Here are some examples to get you started.

 Detect plagiarism in Winston AI when new documents are created in Google Docs